Skip to main content

 The entourage was too large and extravagant for a musician.
-Roopmati remembered that as a child during festivities she would ride on her father’s shoulder to see the entourages pass by the main streets of the town nearby.
+Roopmati remembered that as a child, during festivities, she would ride on her father’s shoulder to see the entourages pass by the main streets of the town nearby.
 She had seen many a musician.
 None had such a huge entourage.
 Roopmati frowned a little unsurely as she took her father’s leave.
 His warning rang in her ears.
 “Remember what you do, how you behave will all come back to me.”
 She nodded.

 Roopmati could see the light and crowd of the city of Mandu as the procession walked across the busy squares towards the palace.
 Roopmati curiously separated the two curtains that acted as the door of her palanquin with her alta-clad hand and peeped out.
-Immediately one of the maids walking beside her palanquin cleared her throat and abruptly pulled the curtains back.
+Immediately, one of the maids walking beside her palanquin cleared her throat and abruptly pulled the curtains back.
 Roopmati was startled at first by this behaviour.
-“Pardon me,” she could hear the maid speak “You are the Sultan’s esteemed guest and should not be seen by commoners.”
+“Pardon me,” she could hear the maid speak, “You are the Sultan’s esteemed guest and should not be seen by commoners.”
 Roopmati inhaled.
 A while ago, she was one of them, the commoners flocking on the streets, their curious pair of eyes on the royal entourage.
-The palanquin was lowered and Roopmati stepped out of the shadow of the ride onto the light of the palace that seemed to dazzle in front of her eyes.
-“Jahaj Mahal…” the words escaped her lips like it was a fairytale she heard as a child.
+The palanquin was lowered, and Roopmati stepped out of the shadow of the ride onto the light of the palace that seemed to dazzle in front of her eyes.
+“Jahaj Mahal…” the words escaped her lips like it was a fairytale she had heard as a child.
 A fairy tale coming alive before her eyes.
-She turned as soon as she realised her bundle of clothes was still inside the palanquin only to find a soldier handing it over to the maid.
+She turned as soon as she realised her bundle of clothes was still inside the palanquin, only to find a soldier handing it over to the maid.
 The maid smiled faintly at the faded cloth that wrapped the bundle together.
-She would not be needing this.
+She would not need this.

 “Come with me.”
 The maid nodded at her.
 Roopmati followed her like an innocent child lost in a forest.
-The entrance led into the different buildings spread across the lawns and gardens and it looked like a maze of make-believe magic to her.
+The entrance led into the different buildings spread across the lawns and gardens, and it looked like a maze of make-believe magic to her.
 Roopmati wondered who built these stone palaces, how they stood there so tall without rumbling into pieces and who carved those stones into intriguing designs.
-Some magicians perhaps.
-She often fell back on her pace watching the horses and elephants carved around the walls, stories of kings and queens, wars and charity.
+Some magicians, perhaps.
+She often fell back on her pace, watching the horses and elephants carved around the walls, stories of kings and queens, wars and charity.
 She would see the maid at a distance, break out of her enchantment and pace her steps to join the maid again before she got lost.
 The maid pointed at the Jahaj Mahal.

-“The upper floors are restricted to the queens and only their maids, entertainers, guards, relatives and of course the Sultan is allowed there.
+“The upper floors are restricted to the queens and only their maids, entertainers, guards, relatives and of course, the Sultan is allowed there.
 The topmost floors and cenotaphs are only for the chief queen and our Sultan.
 The other queens share the floor below.
 The lowest levels are for the concubines and entertainers.
-In the middle are the …” The maid looked at Roopmati unsurely.
+In the middle are the …” The maid looked at Roopmati, unsurely.
 She was still an early teen, her innocence intact as she stared at the Jahaj Mahal with wide eyes.
 “Umm… those are for the ladies who stay here by choice.”
 The maid lied through her teeth.
 These were women the Sultan encountered on his various hunting trips and excursions, brought back here either by the greed for riches or forcibly to entertain the king when he was tired of his queens and concubines.
 He neither married them nor paid them allowances.
 They just existed.
 “Am I going to live there too?”
 The maid expected the question.
 Only Roopmati did not understand the consequences.

 “No.” The maid was surprised at the senior courtesan of the palace walking down the corridor with her little entourage towards Roopmati.
 The ladies looked intrigued at the girl.
 The moment Roopmati saw the woman in an exquisitely sown saree wrapped around her bodice, the jewellery on her neck and hands shining in the light of the torches down the corridor and her anklets in sync with those of the others, Roopmati bowed.
-She took the courtesan as the queen and her bow surprised the woman as they all laughed amused.
+She took the courtesan as the queen, and her bow surprised the woman as they all laughed amused.

 “Who are you bowing to?”
 The courtesan stepped forward and picked Roopmati’s chin up to inspect her face in the flickering light of the torches.
 Her breath smelled of betel leaves.
 Roopmati knew the smell.
-The old men who sat under the tree in the village often chewed betel leaves and occasionally as a child, she was made to run through the village to the grocery store to bring them some.
-The woman smiled satisfied.
+The old men who sat under the tree in the village often chewed betel leaves, and occasionally, as a child, she was made to run through the village to the grocery store to bring them some.
+The woman smiled, satisfied.
 “I see that you are indeed a gem.”
 Roopmati’s brows narrowed slightly at her words.

-“But you did not hear me sing…” She stopped before uttering any word of respect for now she understood something was amusing in her understanding of these women to be queens.
+“But you did not hear me sing…” She stopped before uttering any word of respect, for now she understood something was amusing in her understanding of these women to be queens.
 The women chuckled again.

 “Where did he find you?”
 The woman looked astonished.
 “Take her to the chambers and get her a bath.
 The Sultan has ordered new clothes and jewellery for her.
 Lucky girl.”
 Roopmati stood there as the maid nodded.
 “You are the first singer to step into the zenana, girl.”
 The woman addressed her again.
 “I am indeed intrigued.
 But I don’t dare to hear your voice before the Sultan does.
 So after you entertain him, do summon me.”
 Roopmati stepped back as the women now bowed to her and left.
 She failed to understand this newfound respect.
 Who were they?
 What position in the palace did she hold now?

 The chamber doors were pushed open by two women when Roopmati looked inside curiously.
 There was a bed in the middle of the chamber, with trunks of clothes and jewellery neatly stacked on the side, a huge glass mirror rimmed with gold standing in a corner, and a writing desk on the floor.
-A Sitar was kept in the other corner and an entire wall was a jharokha.
-Roopmati curiously walked there to find that the view was not as mesmerizing as she had imagined.
-There was a Kund down below where the maid gushed, many birds flocked in the morning.
+A Sitar was kept in the other corner, and an entire wall was a jharokha.
+Roopmati curiously walked there to find that the view was not as mesmerising as she had imagined.
+There was a Kund down below where the maid gushed, and many birds flocked in the morning.
 Ducks, chicks and pigeons, peacocks and peahens.
 All were bred inside the palace walls.
 The horizon saw a range of green hilltops touching the clear sky.
 Roopmati hoped she would get a glimpse of the Reva from the palace.

 “Which way is the Reva?”
 Her words made the maid frown.